 Delve into the incredible story of the Tyneside Cinema with this wonderful book by acclaimed writer Michael Chaplin.

-You can pick up a copy of Come and See right here on our website for the special price of £9.99.
+You can pick up a copy of Come and See from the Tyneside Cinema Box Office for just £5.99.

 Michael Chaplin is an acclaimed writer for stage and television and radio.
 The son of novelist Sid Chaplin, Mike was brought up in the North East and had his first experience of the Tyneside with his then girlfriend and now wife Susan in 1968 when he came to see Jacques Feyder’s La Kermesse Heroique.